Navid200/xDrip/docs/Nightscout/NS_GCProject.md

 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> [Google Cloud project](./NS_GCProject)

+You will need a Google account, a Google project, and activated billing for the Google prtoject.
+We will take care of all that now.

-You will need a Google account to proceed.
-Create one if you don't have one already.
+Create a Google account if you don't have one already.

 Go to  [https://console.cloud.google.com](https://console.cloud.google.com) and log in with your Google account.
 ![](./images/GoogleCloud.png)